 Quillichew ER is a federally controlled substance (CII) because it can be abused or lead to dependence.
 Keep Quillichew ER in a safe place to prevent misuse and abuse.
 Selling or giving away Quillichew ER may harm others and is against the law.

-Tell your doctor if you or your child has ever abused or been dependent on alcohol, prescription medicines, or street drugs.
+Tell your health care provider if you or your child have (or have a family history of) ever abused or been dependent on alcohol, prescription medicines, or street drugs.

 The following have been reported with use of methylphenidate hydrochloride and other stimulant medicines.